download13/replicated-list/README.md

 The method used to stream data must carry the messages IN ORDER.
 If the messages are out of order the accuracy of the replication cannot be guaranteed.
 Imagine doing `push 3` and `push 7`.
 If they are out of the order the older the array contents will be out of order as well.

 Do not call the mutating methods on a following list, this will result in the follower getting out of sync with the leader.

+This module depends on `Set` being available, so if you are targeting a browser without support for `Set` you may need to `require('core-js/fn/set')` the [polyfill](https://github.com/zloirock/core-js).